-OTHER ITEMS NOT SUITABLE IN THE BUILDING:
+OTHER ITEMS NOT SUITABLE IN THE BUILDING

-- In line with local authority policies, all items that may be classed as dangerous, e.g. matches, pen-knives, tablets, needles, must not be brought onto the premises.
-Possession of such items poses a risk to other children and may result in exclusion and police involvement. - Mobile phones Children are not permitted to carry these in school.
-Any phones brought in accidentally or for use after school must be lodged with the Admin Officer for safety.
+In line with local authority policies, all items that may be classed as dangerous, e.g. matches, pen-knives, pills, needles, must not be brought onto the premises.
+Possession of such items poses a risk to other children and may result in exclusion and police involvement.

+Mobile phones - Children are not permitted to carry these in school.
+Any phones brought in accidentally or for use after school must be lodged with the Admin Officer or Reception staff for safety.

-A NO-SMOKING ZONE
+WE ARE A NO-SMOKING ZONE